mrlzymn/ascode/README.md

 ## License

-This project is licensed under the MIT License](LICENSE).
+This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the scripts and resources in this repository according to the terms of the license.

 ## Contact